Granulomatosis with polyangiitis M31.3

 • Involvement of the lungs with hemoptysis.

-• Renal involvement in the form of immune complex-negative, often necrotizing, extracapillary proliferative glomerulonephritis(Rapid Progressive Glomerulonephritis) with the clinical picture of rapidlyprogressive loss of function.
-Mostly interstitial inflammatory signs detectable in the kidney.
+• Kidney involvement in the form of immune complex-negative, frequently necrotizing, extracapillary proliferative glomerulonephritis(rapid progressive glomerulonephritis) with the clinical picture of a rapidly progressive loss of function.
+Mostly interstitial signs of inflammation detectable in the kidney.

-• Involvement of eyes (clinical: "red eye"- episcleritis or scleritis), salivary glands, pleura, heart, genital tract, spleen, gastrointestinal tract.
+• Involvement of the eyes (clinically: "red eye" episcleritis or scleritis), salivary glands, pleura, heart, genital tract, spleen, gastrointestinal tract.

-• Joint involvement (polyarticular arthralgias) and central nervous system involvement have been described with varying frequency.
+• Joint involvement (polyarticular arthralgias) and involvement of the central nervous system have been described with varying frequency.

-• Clinical signs may include rhinitis, otitis, hearing loss, anosmia, jaw pain (gingivitis), uveitis, retinitis, orchitis, arthralgias, and neurologic symptoms such as mononeuritis multiplex.
+• Clinical signs may include rhinitis, otitis, hearing loss, anosmia, jaw pain (gingivitis), uveitis, retinitis, orchitis, arthralgias and neurological symptoms such as mononeuritis multiplex.

 Multiphasic course (EUVAS definition):

-1. Localized stage: Initially lasting months to years, lavage localized stage with no or mild systemic signs.
+1. Localized stage: Initially months to years lasting, lavated localized stage without or with mild systemic signs.

 2. Early systemic stage: Any manifestation without organ or vital threat.

-3. Generalization stage: Renal involvement or other organ-threatening manifestation.
-Mostly abrupt transition to a generalized stage with severe systemic signs (see above).
+3. Generalization stage: Renal involvement or other organ-threatening manifestations.
+Usually sudden transition to a generalized stage with severe systemic signs (see above).

-• Skin and mucosal lesions (in 40-50% of cases): Ulcerative or granulomatous changes on lips, tongue, buccal mucosa, palate, pharynx, possibly perforations.
-Vesicular, papulonecrotic, also urticarial, ulcerative skin changes, especially over the extensor surfaces of large joints.
+• Skin and mucous membrane changes (in 40-50% of cases): Ulcerous or granulomatous changes on lips, tongue, buccal mucosa, palate, pharynx, possibly perforations.
+Vesicular, papulonecrotic, also urticarial, ulcerating skin changes, especially over the extensor sides of large joints

-4. Severe, vital-threatening generalization stage with renal failure or failure of another vital organ.
+4. Severe, life-threatening generalization stage with kidney failure or failure of another vital organ.

 5. Refractory stage: Progressive disease without response to corticosteroids or cyclophosphamide.